-This section was not required in the Technical Report as the property is currently in production, Mandalay is a producing issuer, and there is no material expansion of current production planned.
-SRK verified the economic viability of the Mineral Reserves via cash flow modelling, using the inputs discussed in this report.
-SRK has also independently verified that the cash flow analysis provides positive economics at the reserve cut- off grade prices of \$1,200/oz for Au and \$8,500/t for Sb.
+This section is not required as the property is currently in production, Mandalay is a producing issuer and there is no planned material expansion of the current production.
+SRK has verified the economic viability of the Mineral Reserves via cashflow modelling, using the inputs discussed in this report.